 The Jehangir gallery is the place for a dose of art; Kala Ghoda Café serves a mean slice of carrot cake and coffee; Obataimu shows how far Indian contemporary fashion has come.

 Kala Ghoda is also home to Fabindia, a store that brings together India’s best products, from organic tea to clothing.

-Obataimu, 13 Ropewalk Lane, next to Kala Ghoda Café, by appointment, contact email@example.com.
+Obataimu, 13 Ropewalk Lane, next to Kala Ghoda Café; by appointment

 Mumbai’s hippest and youngest neighborhood, Bandra is filled with young professionals, college students, rickshaws and Bollywood stars.